Quality Dairy Company: Dairy plant

 Quality Dairy Company was founded when there were a large number of dairies in Ingham County.
-Today, the company distributes milk from the local dairy farms to its 27 stores daily.
-The company also produces flavored milks, juices, fruit drinks, chip dip, and more, all of which are distributed from its central hub, Quality Dairy Central, located just south of Lansing's REO Town.
-The company also offers its own brand of Premium Ice Creams in a variety of flavors.
+Today, the company distributes milk from the local dairy farms to its stores daily.
+The company also produces other products such as flavored milks, juices, fruit drinks, and chip dip, all of which are distributed from its central hub, Quality Dairy Central, located just south of Lansing's REO Town.
+The company also offers its own brand of ice cream in a variety of flavors.